-This article provides a comprehensive guide on how to choose the right appointment reminder software for your clinic.
-We will move beyond basic feature lists to examine the strategic value of integration, the necessity of compliance, and the ROI of a unified system like Medesk.
+This article provides a comprehensive guide on selecting the right appointment reminder software.
+We will move beyond basic feature lists to examine integration, compliance, and ROI.

 Why Manual Reminders Are Hurting Your Practice